skalogs/SkaETL/process-importer-simulator/README.md

 # Simulate Importer

-This service read into topic process from kafka and send data to ES in index.
-The index are calculated on the attribute "type" from the message.
+This service reads in topic process from kafka and sends data to ES in index.
+The indexes are calculated on the attribute "type" from the message.

 ## Install & Run
 ```